1. Configuration

 Waiting for response

-Name: Used to give an identifying name to the wait-for-response operation, here "wait-for-response".
+- Name: Used to give an identifying name to the wait-for-response operation, here "wait-for-response".

-Response content storage variable: Specify a variable to store the content of the user's response (speaking).
+- Response content storage variable: Specify a variable to store the content of the user's response (speaking).

-Wait time for response: Set the maximum number of seconds that the system waits for a response from the user,
+- Wait time for response: Set the maximum number of seconds that the system waits for a response from the user.

-Conditional shunt
+Conditional Branch

 Set multiple matching rules, and identify different conditions through "fuzzy matching", "exact matching" and "regular matching" of "variable" values to execute different branches.